+BOOKS!
 She has written a popular book Teaching the Child on the Trauma continuum (which you can buy here) and has a new small book designed to help everyone- even those who hate reading understand trauma was published in September 2016.
 The Simple Guide to Understanding Trauma.
 What it is and what to do.
-This is published by Jessica Kingsley Publishers where she has another book being published soon called The Simple Guide To Sensitive boys: How to Nurture Children and Avoid Trauma.
+This is published by Jessica Kingsley Publishers where she has another book being published in October 2017 called The Simple Guide To Sensitive boys: How to Nurture Children and Avoid Trauma.
 (2017) She has also written a chapter of a book called Emotional Development and Attachment in the classroom.
-Theory and Practice for students and Teachers.
-This will be published by the same publishers in June 2017 and aims to be a course book for those in teachers training.
+Theory and Practice for students and Teachers which was published in August 2017 and aims to be a course book for those in teachers training.

 Betsy simply wants to see children, young people and adults who have been traumatised, hurt or misunderstood know hope, healing and have a positive future.
 She is also committed to doing what she can to support those working with the vulnerable and empowering them to enjoy life in the midst of the tough terrain of helping others.
 Betsy is energetic and enthusiastic about life and healing and holds onto the view that there is always a way and no one is beyond healing and hope.